jonathanburgossaldivia/windows-usb-installer-from-linux/README.md

 Tested only on Debian Buster and Kubuntu 20.

-## Before starting to consider a couple of things

-### To prevent problems with CD/DVD drivers on installation

-In some cases Windows 7, 8 or 10 does not detect cd or dvd drivers, this means:

-- Windows claims that the installation is done from a CD/DVD, therefore the problem is with the USB stick or PC USB port.

-To solve this you must:

-- Use a usb 2.0 flash drive for the installation
-- Put the flash drive in a usb 2.0 port of PC or laptop everything for make a usb installer
+- I recommend using a usb 2.0 pendrive in a pc usb 2.0 port (when installing from usb 3.0 it shows an error about the install.swm file).

-### To prevent Grub does not start in UEFI mode
+### Start installer in UEFI mode

-To solve this you must:

 - Select a UEFI file as trusted for executing from your Bios
 - Create a profile for boot with this path to file as trusted on UEFI settings: /USB0/BOOT/grubx64.efi